2024-2025 Academic Catalog

 MEE 413.
 Propulsion.
 3 Hours

 Principles of propulsive devices, aerothermodynamics, diffuser and nozzle flow, energy transfer in turbo-machinery; turbojet, turbo-fan, prop-fan engines; turbo-prop and turboshaft engines.
 RAM and SCRAM jet analysis and a brief introduction to related materials and air frame-propulsion interaction.
-Prerequisite(s): MEE 308.
+Prerequisite(s): (MEE 225; MEE 308) or instructor permission.

 MEE 417.
 Internal Combustion Engines.
 3 Hours